 MLOps started as a set of best practices and is rapidly evolving into an independent approach to managing the ML application lifecycle, from model generation to CI/CD, deployment, diagnostics, governance, orchestration, and business metrics.

-Machine Learning Operations focuses on the delivery of high-quality and robust ML models that can be deployed in production.
-As a result, the process eliminates the so-called “deployment gap” in industries which are starting to use machine learning to meet business goals.
+MLOps helps eliminate the so-called “deployment gap” in industries which are starting to use ML to meet business goals.
 In addition, MLOps tends to shorten the time to market and enables efficient team communication.
+Let’s consider each of these points in detail.

 Deployment gap

-As the need for data-driven business decisions keeps increasing, many companies are starting to experiment with machine learning.
-However, to fully benefit from developed ML models, they must be deployed into the existing software system.
-On the other hand, as suggested by the Algorithmia report, most companies experimenting with ML and AI still haven’t found a way to meet their business goals.
-The main reason for this lies in the difficulty of bridging the gap between experimentation and the real-world deployment of ML models.
+As suggested by the Algorithmia report, most companies experimenting with ML and AI still haven’t found a way to meet their business goals.
+The main reason for this is that it’s difficult to bridge the gap between experimentation and the real-world deployment of ML models.

 Time to market